 Type A: Wolf howls are heard to herald the coming of the night.
 The wolves that do the howling are rarely seen.

 Type B: The howls are heard late at night, to reinforce a creepy setting or establish a fearful mood.
 Again, the wolves are rarely seen.

 Type A: At Dusk Version:

-- Occurs in three installments of the Zelda series.
+- Occurs in three installments of The Legend of Zelda series, paired with Cock-a-Doodle Dawn.
 Wolves howl whenever night falls.

 - Happens in Ōkami.

-- Warcraft 3 has a wolf howl to tell the player that night has fallen (and a rooster crowing to indicate daybreak).
+- Warcraft III has a wolf howl at 18:00 to tell the player that night has fallen (and a rooster crowing to indicate daybreak).

-- When you visit Garoh in Golden Sun 2 for the first time (at night), mournful wolf howls are heard (because it's a village of werewolves).
+- When you visit Garoh in Golden Sun: The Lost Age for the first time (at night), mournful wolf howls are heard (because it's a village of werewolves).
 Sadly, the version of the BGM with howls is not part of the soundtrack.